BlanketMC/blanket-client-tweaks/CONTRIBUTING.md

 The mixin class should be named : `"${MixinTargetClassName}_${Fix/Tweak name}Mixin"`
 If you need a helper class, put it in `fixes` package with the fix name.
 If multiple helpers are needed, create a package in `fixes` and put classes there.

+## Any change
+If the change is not a one-line fix, create a branch and do a PR.